Jonathan Larson: Rent

-Larson, in front of the sold out poster for the 1994 New York Theatre Workshop of RENT.

 In 1989, Larson began collaborating with playwright Billy Aronson on a musical updating Giacomo Puccini's La Bohème to take place in contemporary New York City.
 Larson conceived the title, Rent, and re-centered the narrative in the East Village, reflecting the lives of artists and young people in the shadow of the AIDS epidemic.

 The show underwent significant development at the New York Theatre Workshop (NYTW), starting with staged readings in 1993 and culminating in a three-week studio production in late 1994.
 Producer Jeffrey Seller became a crucial champion during this period.
 Tragically, Larson died from an aortic dissection on January 25, 1996, the morning of Rents first off-Broadway preview performance at NYTW.

 The show proceeded, garnering immense critical and popular success, and transferred to Broadway's Nederlander Theatre on April 29, 1996.
 Rent became a cultural phenomenon, winning numerous prestigious awards, including a posthumous Pulitzer Prize for Drama and several Tony Awards for Larson.